1. Key Characteristics of LaPerm Cats

 4. Is This the Right Cat for You?

 MEDIUM: Brush shorthaired LaPerms once per week or less.
-Longhaired coats are not prone to matting but should be brushed more often — once per week is recommended.
+Longhaired coats are not prone to matting but should be brushed more often (think once a week).

-Trim the cat’s nails as needed (usually once every week to two weeks), and clean the ears and brush the teeth to promote good overall health.
-Pay special attention to the ears; LaPerm cats have moderately large ears and can experience problems without proper grooming.
+Trim the cat’s nails as needed (usually once every week to 2 weeks), and clean the ears and brush the teeth to promote good overall health.
+Pay special attention to the ears.
+LaPerm cats have pretty large ears that need proper grooming.

 LOW: LaPerm cats are a hardy breed with no known health problems.
 Always ask for a health certificate when buying from a breeder.